Documents you need when selling your home - Checklist

 - Proof of address such as a utility bill

 - Photo ID such as a driving licence or passport.

 You will need to be able to prove that you own the property you are selling.
-Evidence of ownership is set out on the Title Deeds (known as Official Copies).
-The majority of properties in the UK are registered at the Land Registry.
+Evidence of ownership is set out on the title deeds (known as 'official copies').

 Seller’s Property Information Form (TA6)

 The Seller's Property Information Form (TA6) is a lengthy form that you will need to complete.
 Completing the TA6 as early as possible in the process gives you time to find all of the answers.
 Typically the solicitor will send you the form once instructed - usually when a buyer is found.

 You may also need to find the following documents as referred to on the TA6 form:

 |Party wall notices||Boundary disputes with a Neighbour?
 What to do before selling your home|

 or sent from or to a neighbour, council or